amalsalilan/Jatayu-code/README.md

 `utils.py` - This file has all the utiliy functions that are mentioned above (i.e. it has all the functions in one place, for future access and integeration).
 `yfinance.csv` - This file contains all the scraped information into it, except the pdf and news.
 `Apple` - This forlder is an example of the scraped results

+'Riskforcast' - This Python programme scrapes the data required for analysing a company's risk forecast.This code requires the stock symbols as input.